 Why should I study this course?

-You should choose to study dance if you enjoy learning and creating performances in a range of different dance styles including Contemporary, Jazz and Modern.
-You will take part in regular technique and creative classes working towards a mid and end of year shows.
+If you enjoy learning and creating performances in a range of different dance styles including Contemporary, Jazz and Modern then you should choose to study Dance.
+You'll take part in regular technique and creative classes working towards a mid-year and end of year show.